RiccardoTonioloDev/Shurikode/README.md

 **NOTE**: the decoder accepts PIL images in RGB format (`Image` type), and PyTorch tensors (`torch.Tensor` type) with both 3 and 4 dimensions.

 **IMPORTANT**: no preprocessing is required.
-The package handles it by itself.
+The decoder handles it by itself.